 BOOKING AN APPOINTMENT

-You can get the vaccine now if you are 40 years of age or older, or match the eligibility criteria because of your job, health issues or if you are caring for a vulnerable person.
+You can get the vaccine now if you are 12 years of age or older.

 NSW Health vaccination clinics and participating general practices across the state are open for COVID-19 vaccination bookings.

-To check your eligibility and book an appointment at a location near you, use the COVID-19 Vaccine Eligibility Checker on the Australian Government website.
+To book an appointment at a location near you, use the COVID-19 Vaccine Clinic Finder on the Australian Government website.